gem5/gem5-resources/src/spec-2006/README.md

 ---

-This document aims to provide instructions to create a gem5-compatible disk image containing the SPEC 2006 benchmark suite and also to provide necessary configuration files.
+This document aims to provide instructions to create a gem5-compatible disk image containing the SPEC 2006 benchmark suite.
+It also demonstrates how to simulate the SPEC CPU2006 benchmarks using an example configuration script.

 ## Building the Disk Image
 Creating a disk-image for SPEC 2006 requires the benchmark suite ISO file.